javatlacati/swiplwebtut/webspanish.md

 Start A Project
 ^^^^^^^^^^^^^^^

-At this point our exercises start building on each other.
+At this point our ejercicios start building on each other.
 You may want to copy one of the examples to create a starting point.

 ****
 Ejercicio: Create a simple web page with a form that does a GET to gather a message.
 You needn't build anything to handle the form.